youngtoo/youngtoo/README.md

 - 👀 I’m interested in software development in Java.
 - 🌱 I’m currently learning oracle database and redhat administration.
 - 💞️ I’m looking to collaborate on fun, interesting and projects that change the world one code at a time.
-- 📫 How to reach me, well, just grab my email.

 <!---
 youngtoo/youngtoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.